whoisxmlapi/whoisxmlapi.github.io/index.md

     <a class="button" href="./whois-api-2"><div class="toc-item">Whois API 2.0</div></a>
 </div>

+# Warning
+> This version of Whois API is obsolete.
+It is strongly recommended to use [Whois API 2.0](/whois-api-2)

-# Making a query to Whois API web service
+## Making a query to Whois API web service

 Here you'll find short examples of using